mikadosoftware/mikadoCMS/mikadocms/data/mikadosoftware.com/orig/articles/govuk_contracting.rst

 So, how hard can it be to get one of these open source contracts.
 I mean I am a professional so *doing the work* is not a problem.
-How hard can finding the work be?
+How hard can someone letting me do the work be?

 Turns out pretty darn difficult.
 Despite the GDS wanting people like me, and me wanting to do the work, its still a challenge.